 First Ever Lithuanian Music Park Created in Alytus City

-The first public music park in Lithuania has recently been opened in a city garden in Alytus - the largest city of Southern Lithuania.
+The first public music park in Lithuania has recently been opened in a city garden in Alytus - the largest city in Southern Lithuania.

 The leader and conductor of the Svajone orchestra is Daiva Martikonyte.
-Daiva and her colleagues Justina Jočytė-Orinienė, Conductor Karolis Variakojis and others have long dreamed about creating a public music park somewhere in Alytus, where families, children and schools could come and create music freely and without any previous experience or formal training.
-She met with Eglė Prieskienienė (Director of Dego) who understood immediately what they wished to achieve and finally this autumn, on a cold November day, Daiva proudly opened the first ever Lithuanian Music Park.
+Daiva and her colleagues Justina Jočytė-Orinienė, Conductor Karolis Variakojis, and others have long dreamed about creating a public music park somewhere in Alytus, where families, children, and schools could come and make music freely and without any previous experience or formal training.
+She met with Eglė Prieskienienė (Director of Dego), who immediately understood what they wished to achieve.
+Finally, this autumn, on a cold November day, Daiva proudly opened the first ever Lithuanian Music Park.

-In the city garden, positioned near the local Art School, a number of Percussion Play instruments were installed including Handpipes, Tubular Bells, Babel Drum, Papilio Bells and a trio of Cajon Drums
+In the city garden, positioned near the local Art School, several Percussion Play instruments were installed including Handpipes, Tubular Bells, Babel Drum, Papilio Bells and a trio of Cajon Drums